pub struct JoinHashMap<K: HashKey, S: StateStore, E: JoinEncoding> {

 Hence we need to store the count of matched records.

-If degree table is need
+need_degree_table: boolIf degree table is need

-Pk is part of the join key.
+pk_contained_in_jk: boolPk is part of the join key.

-Inequality key description for AsOf
+inequality_key_desc: Option<InequalityKeyDesc>Inequality key description for AsOf join.

-Metrics of the hash map
+metrics: JoinHashMapMetricsMetrics of the hash map

-impl<K: HashKey, S: StateStore> JoinHashMap<K, S>
+impl<K: HashKey, S: StateStore, E: JoinEncoding> JoinHashMap<K, S, E>

 pub(crate) fn get_degree_state_mut_ref( &mut self, ) -> (&[usize], &mut Option<TableInner<S>>)

-sourcepub(crate) async fn fetch_matched_rows_and_get_degree_table_ref<'a>(
+Sourcepub(crate) async fn fetch_matched_rows_and_get_degree_table_ref<'a>(

 &'a mut self,